panyam/onering/docs/Design.md

 Firstly there are a couple of problems with this:

-1. Wwe are working on http requests directly and this means not having a clean seperation between transport and application level requests.
+1. We are working on http requests directly and this means not having a clean seperation between transport and application level requests.
 2. Even though our intent is simply applying `extractParamsForTypeN` such a function never *just* exists or has to be hand crafted and maintained.
 3. A DB Object is a very specific representation of our master data models and as a result we are unable to reason about which bits of our data model we are actually working on.
 4. And same for other "domains" too - say Kafka events.